LiteLDev/LeviLamina/docs/main/contents/user_guides/troubleshooting.md

 ### 1114

 Vcredist is too old.
+Updating [vcredist](https://aka.ms/vc14/vc_redist.x64.exe) to solve this error.

+## An error occurs with `PeEditor.exe` when installing using lip

-Updating [vcredist](https://learn.microsoft.com/cpp/windows/latest-supported-vc-redist?view=msvc-170) to solve this error.
+Vcredist is too old.
+Updating [vcredist](https://aka.ms/vc14/vc_redist.x64.exe) to solve this error.